The First Pillar of Purity Culture

 Genesis 1:28 — God's first command regarding human sexuality

-Shortly after creating Adam and Eve in His image — and prior to formalizing marriage as an institution — God issued the very first command regarding sexual morality.
-No marriage ceremony or contract.
-No preliminary period of abstinence.
-To the contrary: an affirmation of humans as sexual beings, and a commission to act on it — immediately.
+Shortly after creating Adam and Eve in His image but prior to anyone formalizing marriage as an institution, God issued the very first command regarding sexual morality.
+This command involved no marriage ceremony or legal contract.
+There was no extended period of abstinence.
+To the contrary: it was an affirmation of humans as sexual beings, and a commission to act on it — immediately!

 Purity culture never quite explains that.

 Abstinence until marriage is presented as a simple, necessary, easy-to-live, undebatable biblical truth.
-It isn't — and the institution doesn't debate it because the theology is remarkably flimsy when honestly challenged.
+It isn't.
+Institutions never debate the subject because the theology is remarkably flimsy when honestly challenged.

 ⚠ Content Warning: This debate contains discussion of marital sexual coercion.
 The pastor being debated argues from 1 Corinthians 7:3 that a spouse has a binding sexual duty to their partner — a position that has been used to justify spousal rape.
 If this is a sensitive topic for you, please exercise caution before watching.